Raymo111/uwaterloo-userscripts/README.md

 # uwaterloo-userscripts
 My userscripts for UWaterloo websites.

+## Dependencies
 You should use something like [TamperMonkey](https://www.tampermonkey.net/) (for Chromium-based browsers) or [GreaseMonkey](https://www.greasespot.net/) (for FireFox-based browsers) to manage your userscripts.

 ## Installation links
 If you have (Tamper/Grease)Monkey installed, you can use one of these links to install these userscripts: